v0xie/sd-webui-incantations/README.md

 ---
 ### "Perturbed Attention Guidance"
 https://arxiv.org/abs/2403.17377
-Alternative to CFG that increases sampling quality.
+An alternative/complementary method to CFG (Classifier-Free Guidance) that increases sampling quality.

 #### Controls
 * **PAG Scale**: Controls the intensity of effect of PAG on the generated image.